Loktysh/infiniti-stream/TEST-CASES.md

 **Description:**
 Verify that the user can log in after solving the CAPTCHA correctly.

-**Steps:**
-1. Open the login page.
+**Acceptance Criteria:**
-2. Enter a valid email address.
+1. The user enters a valid email address.
-3. Enter an invalid password.
+2. The user enters an invalid password.
-4. Click the "Login" button.
+3. The user clicks the "Login" button.
-5. Repeat steps 2-4 two more times to trigger CAPTCHA.
+4. Steps 1-3 are repeated two more times to trigger CAPTCHA.
-6. Solve the CAPTCHA correctly.
+5. The user solves the CAPTCHA correctly.
-7. Click the "Login" button again.
+6. The user clicks the "Login" button again.

-**Expected Result:**
-- User is prompted to enter the password again.
+7. The system prompts the user to enter the password again.
+8. The user enters the correct password.
+9. The system redirects the user to the Dashboard.
+10. The Dashboard title is displayed as "Dashboard - AB Tasty".

 **Data Set:**
 - Valid Email: `valid.email@abtasty.com`